|Its good to start off the day with a healthy breakfast!|

 |I think St Vincent Ferrer!|

-After visiting the Dominicans I took a trip on a shuttle over to the salt mines on the outskirts of Krakow.
+After visiting the Dominicans I took a trip on a shuttle over to the salt mine on the outskirts of Krakow, the Wieliczka Salt Mine.
 Its about a 30 minute ride.
 Salt is what put Krakow on the map as far as trade and wealth goes.
 For over 700 years these mines were in operation continuously, until recently where it is now preserved as a museum.
 Once again, the Polish have done an amazing job here.
 A three hour tour of the mines proved interesting and in keeping with Polish heritage, Catholicism is also connected with the mines.
 Of course most of the miners were Catholic.
-There were three however who spent 70 years working on a carved salt chapel over 300 feet under the ground.
+There were three however who spent 70 years working on a carved salt chapel over 300 feet under the ground, St. Kinga's Chapel.
 There were also some small chapels along the way as well.
 Its inspiring to see that these Catholic men although working hundreds of feet below ground brought the light of Christ with them into the darkness!
 For me this was the highlight of the adventure.

 |The story of the founding of the mines, carved in salt.|